mpickering/blog/posts/2018-09-19-nix-artefacts.md

 ## Step 3: Including the artefact

 First we'll deal with making the executable itself available on the image.
-Remember that the source code the the benchmarks, which is a normal Haskell package, is located in `benchmarks/`.
+Remember that the source code of the benchmarks, which is a normal Haskell package, is located in `benchmarks/`.

 We need to tell nix how to build the benchmarks.
 The standard way to do this is to